 There’s a world of desert splendor to explore in Scottsdale — even on a night out.
 From craft suds and fine spirits to sweeping Sonoran Desert sunsets, you can drink it all in (literally and figuratively) in Scottsdale.
-These are the best bars with a view.
+These are the best bars in Scottsdale with a view to watch the sunset.

 Before the craft cocktail scene was “a thing,” there was jade bar.
 In fact, this lively lounge is credited with ushering in a new era of cocktail culture here in Scottsdale, earning it a reputation as one of the best bars with a view, to boot.
 Today, imbibers can savor a shortlist of first-rate cocktails dressed up with locally sourced, palate-pleasing botanicals and spirits, and of course, an awe-inspiring view of Paradise Valley below.